choose0or7/choose0or7.github.io/_posts/2020-08-08-what-I-want-to-write-in-this-site.md

 ---
 layout: post
 title: "What I want to write in this site"
-description: ""
 tags: [thoughts]
 ---
 What I want to write in this site also means what you are gonna read here.
 I used to write my moods or emotions in blogs.
 Then my friends may read it and kindly comment to me.
 But finally that kind of blogs always have a short life and no one gives a shit after two weeks.
-That is not what I want to do in this site.
+That is not what I want to do in this site.<!--more-->

 Of course, we all have mood. we see, we listen, we feel this world and each other.
 It's so normal and sometimes makes the world so diverse and colorful.
 I have no complaint on it at all.
 The only fact I realised is that I want to do something matters, something helpful for others.